 5 alternative ways to fund a school Wall Art Project

-It’s not always easy to find funds within your budget for a school Wall Art project.
+It’s not always easy to find the means to fund a school Wall Art project.
 So, here are 5 tips for finding other funding options outside of your school budget.
 These can help you generate additional money for projects like Wall Art.

 If you are an academy or sixth form you can apply for additional funds from the Condition Improvement Fund.
 These funds must be related to improving your school buildings, specifically.

 Grants from Charities and Education Organisations